dmeldrum6/P-A-L/README.md

 ## 🎉 Enjoy!

 Have fun browsing with your new AI buddy!
 If you enjoy P-A-L, consider sharing it with friends or starring the repository.

----

-Made with 💜 by the open-source community